calm-canvas/origamiez-premium-free/theme-improvement-checklist.md

   - Consistent brace placement and indentation
   - Proper spacing around operators and parentheses
   - Consider using PHP_CodeSniffer for automated checks
+  - [ ] Enforce Consistent Prefixing: Apply a consistent prefix to all theme functions to prevent conflicts.

 #### 4.2 Add Proper Documentation
 - [ ] Add PHPDoc comments to all functions